nitram2342/fensterbrief/README.rst

       --adopt ADOPT     Create a new letter based on a previous one --init            Initialize the environment
       --show-path       Show full path for filenames
-      --verbose         Show what is going on
+      --keep-folder     Store the adopted letter in the same folder --verbose         Show what is going on

 List all archived letters:
 ------------